codacy/docs/docs/organizations/manual-organizations/creating-and-renaming-an-organization.md

 # Creating and renaming an organization

 !!! note
-    From April 3rd, 2020 onwards it's no longer possible to create new Manual Organizations on Codacy cloud, although you can continue using your existing Manual Organizations.
+    From April 3rd, 2020 onward it's no longer possible to create new Manual Organizations on Codacy cloud, although you can continue using your existing Manual Organizations.

     Please use the improved [Synced Organizations](../what-are-synced-organizations.md) instead, since you will no longer be able to add new repositories under Manual Organizations to avoid duplication of repositories.